cbutler112358/cbutler112358.github.io/_pages/about.md

 About
 </h1>

-<p> I am a fifth year graduate student in the Biomathematics
+<p> I am a fifth year Ph.D. candidate in the Biomathematics
-Ph.D. program at North Carolina State University.
-I am a <a href="https://gga.ncsu.edu/" target="_blank"  rel="noopener noreferrer">Genetics and Genomics Scholar</a>,
-as well as a recipient of the National Science Foundation's Graduate Research Fellowship.
+Graduate Program at North Carolina State University.
+I am a <a href="https://gga.ncsu.edu/" target="_blank"  rel="noopener noreferrer">Genetics and Genomics Scholar</a>, as well as a recipient of the National Science Foundation's Graduate Research Fellowship.
 I received a B.S. in
 Mathematics with highest honors from the University of Maine in 2020 (my undergraduate